 Abattoirs, nurseries, and brickyards became Leslieville’s major employers.
 Others cut ice and fished on Ashbridge’s Bay.
 Small shops provided necessities from sewing needles to shoes.

 Soon professionals such as doctors and pharmacists came to care for the body and clergymen to care for the soul.
 And so Leslieville grew until in 1884 it became part of the City of Toronto and large industries began to locate in “the East End.”

 The Board meets monthly.
 All are welcome to attend and observe.
 Check in here to see the minutes.

-I am the director and operator of a charming and beautiful venue called The Vandenberg House, established in 2014.
-We provide event and meeting space for personal and corporate events.
+I am the director and operator of a charming and beautiful venue called The Vandenberg House, established in 2015.
+We provide event space for personal and corporate events.
 Living in Leslieville since 2008 has given me some insight and first hand experience with our ever changing, unique neighbourhood.
 As soon as I opened my venue, I joined the BIA as a board member to support our neighbourhood and Leslieville BIA members with a positive and creative attitude.
 Our diverse, friendly and small town feel is unique to Toronto and felt throughout our neighbourhood.
 I love our area and look forward to working with others to grow our Leslieville vision.